 - We cover the same ground in one day, rather than two.
 This saves you time and money.
 We tell you what you need to know, not everything.

 We have a pool of experienced and practical presenters, including:

 - data protection officers or information officers from organisations.

 We will ensure the presenters are the best people to present the course depending on the type of course, the date, the specific issues and the attendees.
 Sometimes, there will be one presenter, others multiple speakers.
 Our presenters are currently helping many people understand the practical impact of data protection regulations on their organisations.
 They help them to comply with data protection law and implement effective privacy projects and programmes.
 They have also presented many times on the topic to thousands of people.
 They have years of practical experience applying their knowledge to organisations to help them grow and avoid legal problems, difficulties, and disputes.

 Which organisations does global data protection regulation affect most?

 Any organisation that processes a lot of personal data.
 This could be an organisation in the public or private sector (like a bank or a medical aid).
 The industries that are most affected are Financial Services, Healthcare and Marketing.
 Banks, retailers, credit providers, insurance companies, medical aid companies, hospitals, direct marketers, business process outsources and telcos are some of the organisations on which data protection law has a high impact.
 The essence of some organisations is the processing of personal information – the impact on them is huge.

 How long is it?

-We provide this GDPR workshop in different formats.
+We provide a GDPR workshop, GDPR conference or GDPR webinar in different formats.
 Public and private sessions can last for anything from 45 minutes, half a day or a full day.
 We also provide eCourses that can be done via the Internet at your convenience.
 We welcome enquiries for more information and details.